bsumner2/GBA-ASM-Snake/README.md

     tracking the body would incur too much time overhead: definitely far more than what the RAM, that we would save from foregoing the LL approach, would be worth.
+[^3]: Upon further inspection on actual hardware, I think the controls run tight enough.
+    I do wish it was easier to make very quick U-turns with no medial row/column in between.
+    Maybe in the future I can try to improve it, but for now, my focus will be on beautification.